jurjukn/RelApp/Readme.md

 ## Responsibilities
 Deimantas Gedgaudas - database services (Firebase).
 Aurelija Čygaitė, Marius Kriukovas, Jurgis Juknevičius - application itself.
 Aurelija was mainly responsible for Sign up/in screens and Profile tab, Marius - Routes tab, Jurgis - History tab and starting a route screens.
-However, we helped each other with issues, so we were involved in other's responsibilities.
+However, we helped each other with issues, so we were heavy involved in other's responsibilities.